andreykul/learningcentre/README.md

 * Enter the Folder created.
 * run `php composer.phar install` to install dependencies.
 (Make sure it was successful)
 * Configure "app/config/database.php" to your local database.
+* run `php artisan migrate` to update your local database
+* run `php artisan db:seed` to populate the database
+* You should have now have two accounts:
+  * Username: "admin" , Password: "password"
+  * Username: "ta" , Password: "password"
 * You should be able to access the project at _localhost/learningcentre/public_